How We Build Search-Based Market Research

 • aligning SEO, paid search, and content strategy around real demand

 All without rebuilding the research from scratch.
+And this is where search based market research becomes operational.

 8. Final thought